Diophantine Geometry over Groups VIII: Stability

-\item"{(4)}" Given a graded resolution (that terminates in either a rigid or a solid limit group), and a finite collection of (graded) closures of that graded resolution, we define a natural predicate, $\alpha(p,q)$ (which is in the Boolean algebra of $AE$ predicates), that specifies those values of the defining parameters for which the given set of closures forms a covering closure of the given graded resolution (see definition 1.16 in [Se2] for a covering closure).
-We show the existence of a collection of equational sets, so that the Boolean algebra generated by this collection contains all the predicates $\alpha(p,q)$ associated with all the graded resolutions for which their terminal rigid or solid limit group is of minimal (graded) rank.
+\item"{(4)}" Given a graded resolution (that terminates in either a rigid or a solid limit group), and a finite collection of (graded) closures of that graded resolution, we define a natural formula, $\alpha(p,q)$ (which is in the Boolean algebra of $AE$ formulas), that specifies those values of the defining parameters for which the given set of closures forms a covering closure of the given graded resolution (see definitions 1.15 and 1.16 in [Se2] for a closure and a covering closure).
+We show the existence of a collection of equational sets, so that the Boolean algebra generated by this collection contains all the sets that are defined by the formulas $\alpha(p,q)$ that are associated with all the graded resolutions for which their terminal rigid or solid limit group is of minimal (graded) rank.

-\item"{(5)}" Finally, we show the existence of a subcollection of equational sets that generate the Boolean algebra of minimal rank definable sets. \endroster
+\item"{(5)}" Finally, we show the existence of a subcollection of equational sets that generates the Boolean algebra of minimal rank parametric families of definable sets. \endroster

-\vglue 1pc \proclaim{Theorem 1.1} Let $F_k=<a_1,\ldots,a_k>$ be a non-abelian free group, and let
+\vglue 1pc \proclaim{Theorem 1.2} Let $F_k=<a_1,\ldots,a_k>$ be a non-abelian free group, and let:

-be a Diophantine set defined over $F_k$.
-Suppose that each of the (finite) maximal limit groups $Rlim_i(x,p,q,a)$, associated with the system of equations $\Sigma$, does not admit a (restricted) epimorphism onto a free group, $\eta : Rlim_i(x,p,q,a) \to F_k*F$, where $F$ is a non-trivial free group, and the subgroup $<q>$ is mapped into the coefficient group $F_k$.
+be a minimal rank parametric family of Diophantine sets that is defined over $F_k$ (where the variables $q$ are considered to be the parameters of the family).

 Then $D(p,q)$ is equational. \endproclaim